-The benchmark we used to measure system throughput is PostMark which is a popular file system benchmark developed by Network Appliance.
+The benchmark we used to measure system throughput is PostMark [16] which is a popular file system benchmark developed by Network Appliance.
 It measures performance in terms of transaction rates in an ephemeral small-file environment by creating a large pool of continually changing files.
+"PostMark was created to simulate heavy small-file system loads with a minimal amount of software and configuration effort and to provide complete reproducibility [16]."
 PostMark generates an initial pool of random text files ranging in size from a configurable low bound to a configurable high bound.
 This file pool is of configurable size and can be located on any accessible file system.
 Once the pool has been created, a specified number of transactions occur.
 Each transaction consists of a pair of smaller transactions, i.e. Create file or Delete file, and Read file or Append file.
 Each transaction type and its affected files are chosen randomly.
 The read and write block size can be tuned.
 On completion of each run, a report is generated showing some metrics such as elapsed time, transaction rate, total number of files created and so on.